WR3 | Syllabus

 and pieces of evidence.

-In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
-This kind of work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
+As we try to understand these structural components of a piece of writing, we should also be evaluating and interrogating it.
+We can use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
+This work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
 If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

 -